Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 operator a first-person view of the vehicle.
 When running autonomously, the RasPi will also be responsible for running the computer vision program that recognizes objects in the field of view of the camera.

+## List of Tasks

+The following is a list (in no particular order) of all tasks the Raspberry Pi needs to be able to complete.
+Each item on this list can be its own separate Python program, but it needs to be included in the "main" program's "import" list at the start in order to be used.

+-   Receive commands from surface operator's laptop computer.

+-   Interpret and process commands from operator computer and send appropriate instructions to Arduino.

+-   Send commands to Arduino over serial connection.

+-   Receive sensor data from Arduino over serial connection.

+-   Process sensor data, and use it to inform the desired system state of the vehicle when calculating motor speed values, etc.

+-   Read camera feed from onboard camera and stream the feed to operator computer.

+-   Send sensor data to operator computer.

+-   (When in Autonomous Mode) Analyze environment data from sensors & camera to create virtual map of surroundings.

+-   (When in Autonomous Mode) Use virtual map for object avoidance & mission objective completion.

+Each of these tasks is elaborated on below.